 The Center for Earth Systems Analysis Research (CESAR) is a computer-based research and instruction facility administered by the Department of Geography.
 The purpose of the Center is to apply state-of-the-art technology in image processing, remote sensing, geographic information systems, automated cartography and numerical modeling to problems with a spatial dimension.

 The Young People's Environments, Society and Space Research Center (YESS) supports research that deepens our knowledge base regarding the geographic spaces of children, families, and communities at scales from personal to local to global.
-The ISYS Center pursues its mission through international scholarship and theory development that are helping to define this field of study as well as local community research initiatives that provide real-time information to practitioners and policy-makers.
+The YESS Center pursues its mission through international scholarship and theory development that are helping to define this cross-disciplinary field of study as well as local community research initiatives that provide real-time information to practitioners and policy-makers.
 SDSU is an internationally recognized leader in the study of children’s geographies and has convened a number of international conferences and research workshops over the past 20 years, including the 4th International Conference on the Geographies of Children, Youth and Families in January 2015

 The International Population Center (IPC) was organized in 1985 to promote applied demographic research and to provide demographic technical assistance and consulting, focusing especially on population issues along the U.S.-Mexico Border, as well as elsewhere in the world.
 It is a "virtual" center drawing as needed upon the physical resources of the Department of Geography (especially CESAR) and upon faculty associates elsewhere in the University (especially in the departments of Economics, Sociology, and the Graduate School of Public Health).